-Homestead National Monument of America is able to connect to students using several different technologies to include: H.323 (IP addresses), Facetime, Skype or through a conference call.
+Homestead National Monument of America is able to connect to students using several different technologies to include: H.323 (IP addresses) through a conference call.
 If you do not see the connection you are specifically looking for, please contact us at the information below.

 Homestead National Monument of America partners with the Center for Interactive Learning and Collaboration (CILC) to schedule programs.
 Accounts are free and there is no charge for any of our programs.

 If you are unable to register through CILC, please call Jesse Bolli at (402) 223-3514 or contact him via email.

 - Agriculture, Community, Education, Geography, History, Immigration, Pioneer America, Social Studies, Westward Expansion

 - Distance Learning